slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The worst thing about new books is that they keep us from reading the old ones."
 -- Joseph Joubert*

+> *"I don’t believe in book recommendations lol.
+Reading what everyone else is already reading—especially books has minimal value (hardly a novel observation) therefore you should allocate your time differently.
+If everyone’s reading it, the insights are already absorbed into the zeitgeist or regurgitated online.
+Reading what’s obscure gives you asymmetric knowledge—potentially valuable ideas others haven’t yet mined.
+There’s a counter: sometimes it pays to understand why a popular book resonates.
+It’s less about the book itself & more about mapping the cultural moment or the biases of the masses.
+For this use case I just use chatgpt."
+-- signulll@x*